 To sum it up, you’re looking to answer this question: “Will this vet hospital near me be one I can rely on for all of my veterinary and pet care needs?”

-Comparing the Vets Near You
+Compare the Vets Near You

 Read the Reviews

 Before making any calls, try reading reviews.
-Yelp, Google+, and Angie’s List are all great sources for this.
+Yelp, Google, and Facebook are all great sources for this.
 Many clinics have a page on their site with posted reviews or testimonials for you to scan.
 See what other people have said and how your expectations and needs might match up to theirs.
 No one vet can please every person all of the time, so note how the vet responds to any complaints, and if they sound reasonable and fair.
 You could note your impression of how happy their clients are with stars or hearts or points.

 Visit their Websites